ironscar/dba-starter/postgres/docs/14 - logical-replication-failover.md

 ### Resynchronization

-- Start with personal setup where pgdb1 already has a few records
+- Start with personal laptop setup where pgdb1 already has a few records
   - `pgdb1 (172.18.0.2)` on port `5432` and `pgdb2 (172.18.0.3)` on port `5433` on `WSL (172.26.144.1)`
-  - pgdb1 will be primary and pgdb2 will be secondary
+  - pgdb3 will be initial primary and pgdb2 will be secondary
 - running `pg_dump -Ft --no-data -t 'logrec.*' postgres -h 172.18.0.2 -p 5432 -U postgres > logrec.tar` on pgdb2 creates a TAR dump of all tables in `logrec` schema from pgdb1
 - running `pg_restore -d postgres -U postgres logrec.tar` restores the dump into pgdb2 with those tables but no data
 - we do `--no-data` because if data is there, new data doesn't seem to flow at all even after the subscription is created